EE2dev/d3-indented-tree/README.md

   }

   /* changing the font size for node labels */
-  .node .nodeLabel {
+  .node .node-label {
     font: 1em sans-serif;
   }

   /* changing the color of the node labels */
-  .node .nodeLabel {
+  .node .node-label {
     fill: black;
   }